pubmania/pubmania.github.io/docs/poems/posts/2007-05-27-meri-bitiya.md

 Vain and whimsical with her toys, a sight to behold.

 No malice in her heart, only love’s shimmering light,
-No guile in her soul, just trust—pure and bright.
+No guile in her soul, just trust - pure and bright.

 Hearing her mother’s footsteps, her round eyes dance with glee,
 Raising her tiny arms, she charms her mother, wild and free.